-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel Not Included in NOI 29 and grit traps; D. Animal Sources - management programs to identify and target sources such as zoos, pet waste, and horse stables; E. Residential Education - bacteria from residential sites; fats, oils, and grease (FOG) clogging sanitary sewer lines C. Illicit Discharges and Dumping - Targeted Controls: AMAFCA has a robust IDDE Program.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule Not Included in NOI 29 bacteria; for ex., septic systems, grease traps, and grit traps; D. Animal Sources - management programs to identify and target sources such as zoos, pet waste, and horse stables; E. Residential Education - bacteria from residential sites; fats, oils, Part I.C.2.b.(i).(a), (b), & (e) - Continuation - AMAFCA's proposed plan for targeted controls and measurable goals (see column to right) for bacteria include: C. Illicit Discharges and Dumping - Targeted Controls : AMAFCA has a robust IDDE Program.
 In the IDDE program, AMAFCA has focused on homeless camp cleanup and other efforts that target sources of bacteria.
 In addition, AMAFCA has manual and mechanical trash contracts to address IDDE cleanup.
-Refer to the Illicit Discharges and Improper Disposal Control Measure for additional AMAFCA will address the Illicit Discharge and Dumping through its IDDE Program; refer to the Illicit Discharges and Improper Disposal Control Measure for additional information.
+Refer to the Illicit Discharges and Improper Disposal Control Measure for additional information.
+D. Animal Sources - Targeted Controls : AMAFCA will continue its focus on reducing pet waste through its Mutt Mitt Stations Program and its involvement with the MRGSQT educational outreach "Scoop the Poop" and/or "There is No Poop Fairy" campaigns.
+E. Residential Education - Targeted Controls : AMAFCA will address this area through Public Education and Outreach and Public Involvement and Participation Control Measures through its involvement with the MRGSQT.
+AMAFCA will address the Illicit Discharge and Dumping through its IDDE Program; refer to the Illicit Discharges and Improper Disposal Control Measure for additional information.
 This IDDE program includes illicit discharge monitoring by AMAFCA staff and crew that often involves weekly discussion at staff meetings.
 Reports of discharge are cooperatively investigated by staff including, if appropriate, tracking and documentation procedures.
 An annual budget line item exists for contracts to address IDDE cleanup.
-AMAFCA will continue to provide Mutt Mitt Stations and bags in an effort to reduce pet waste reaching Progress reports submitted with each Annual Report cover letter, as applicable (Due Dec.
-1).
-Stormwater Quality Engineer Program Implementation : Administrative Assistant, 30 The SWMP must identify a measurable goal for the pollutant(s) of concern.
-The value of the measurable goal must be based on one of the following options in the Permit - AMAFCA is using Option B: results obtained in the Rio Grande during the CMC sampling and calculate an E. coli loading to compare with the waste load allocation allotted for the cooperative portion for the two defined stream assessment units of Program Lead: AMAFCA's Stormwater Quality Engineer
+D. Animal Sources - Measurable Goals: AMAFCA will continue to provide Mutt Mitt Stations and bags in an Progress reports submitted with each Annual Report cover letter, as applicable (Due Dec.
+30 must identify a measurable goal for the pollutant(s) of concern.
+The value of the measurable goal must be based on one of the following options in the Permit - AMAFCA is using Option B: Part I.C.2.b.(i).(c).B - AMAFCA identified in its NOI that it was seeking, as part of a group of MS4s, an alternative sub-measurable goal for TMDL control under this part of the Permit.
+NMED and EPA were informed of this decision and NMED has worked with the CMC to help establish the cooperative waste load allocation (WLA) values and methodology for calculating E. coli loading.
+AMAFCA will continue following the established methodology for applying this to the CMC monitoring results. obtained in the Rio Grande during the CMC sampling and calculate an E. coli loading to compare with the waste load allocation allotted for the cooperative portion for the two defined stream assessment units